 10 % of all new mothers and % 7 of new fathers suffer from this after childbirth so no wonder that many of us have been marked by this and maybe not got any treatment.

-A Danish Psychologist Svend Aage Madsen who is an expert on men’s postpartum depression mentions that it was regarded earlier that a terrible birth experience and hormonal problems were the main reasons, but today it seems that problems in the relation between the parents are the main reason for this condition.
+A Danish Psychologist Svend Aage Madsen who is an expert on men’s postpartum depression mentions that it was regarded earlier that a terrible birth experience and hormonal problems were the main reasons, but today it seems that issues in the relation between the parents are the main reason for this condition.

 Now here is my attempt to understand the problems that can lead to postpartum depression.

-When you become a mother you need to be grounded securely in who you are and to accept yourself.
+When you become a mother, you need to be grounded securely in who you are and to accept yourself.
 To be able to speak up when it’s necessary to defend yourself and your child.
-If you are lacking in this you will suddenly know that only too well.
+If you lack in this, you will suddenly know that only too well.
 You don’t have time for anything else than to take care of your child and understand and match all his needs.

 Your own needs will become very clear but impossible to fulfil.
-Your spouse expects you to be a grown-up woman and he might become very irritated with you if you react as a child yourself.
+Your spouse expects you to be a grown-up woman and he might become very irritated with you if you react like a child yourself.
 When you are lacking sleep and feel low down in a situation where you ought to be overwhelmed by love for the new-born, you feel even more inadequate.